FunkeGoodVibe/hash/cm5k5eoo3000009jm8iuye6vn.md

 > You are the average of the 5 people we spend the most time with.

 It was really insightful to hear her story gaining 6 figures by 28 years old.
 Also, what inspired me more was her tenacity and ability to strive towards her goals.
-The tips are ver clear, so anyone with the drive as Vivian can execute this too which is awesome.
+The tips are very clear, so anyone with the drive as Vivian can execute this too which is awesome.

 Feel free to follow her channel: [https://www.youtube.com/@candidlyvivian](https://www.youtube.com/@candidlyvivian)